RealGeeks/check_please/README.md

-* **type_mismatch** means that both the **reference** and the **candidate** had a value at the given path, but one value was an Array or a Hash and the other was not.  **When CheckPlease encounters a type mismatch, it does not compare anything "below" the given path.** producing a lot of "garbage" diffs.
-  _(Technical note:  CheckPlease uses a "recursive descent" strategy to traverse the **reference** data structure, and it stops when it encounters a type mismatch in order to avoid producing a lot of "garbage" diff output.
+* **type_mismatch** means that both the **reference** and the **candidate** had a value at the given path, but one value was an Array or a Hash and the other was not.  **When CheckPlease encounters a type mismatch, it does not compare anything "below" the given path.**  _(Technical note:  CheckPlease uses a "recursive descent" strategy to traverse the **reference** data structure, and it stops when it encounters a type mismatch in order to avoid producing a lot of "garbage" diff output.)_
-  Also, the way these get displayed is likely to change.)_
 * **mismatch** means that both the **reference** and the **candidate** had a value at the given path, and neither value was an Array or a Hash.
 * **extra** means that, inside an Array or a Hash, the **candidate** contained values that were not found in the **reference**.
 * **missing** is the opposite of **extra**:  inside an Array or a Hash, the **reference** contained values that were not found in the **candidate**.